 Ouzo, Tsipouro, and Raki – Oh My!

 Ouzo is essentially the national drink of Greece.
-Served in tavernas and bars in little glass vials and bottles to be shared, it is rare to walk past a group of Greeks enjoying meal time and not see a bottle of ouzo or two among the plates.
-Originating from Lesvos island, ouzo has a strong aniseed flavor and is typically drunk neat over ice.
+It is rare to walk past a group of Greeks enjoying mealtime and not see a bottle of ouzo or two among the plates.

-Raki is the Cretan alternative to Ouzo and possesses some similarities in terms of flavour, where Tsipouro is a distilled Greek pomace brandy.
-All of these drinks are synonymous with the sharing food culture and the idea of having good times and good conversations among friends.
+Raki is the Cretan alternative to Ouzo.
+It possesses some similarities in terms of flavour.
+However, where tsipouro is a distilled Greek pomace brandy.

-Rakomelo is created by mixing raki with honey and an array of spices like cinnamon, cardamom, and other sweet flavourings.
-Many tavernas and restaurants in Greece make their own Rakomelo and this is served warm after a meal as a kind of digestif.
+Many tavernas and restaurants in Greece make their own Rakomelo.
+This is served warm after a meal as a digestif.

-Rakomelo is also considered to be a home remedy when you get sick – kind of the alcoholic Greek alternative to hot honey and lemon if you will.
+Rakomelo is also considered to be a home remedy when you get sick.
+It is kind of the alcoholic Greek alternative to having a hot honey and lemon.